 Food wise, there was one lunch served during the short 3-and-a-half-hour flight.
 The food was presentable and worthy of a Business Class.
 The food was served pre-set in a tray, which was common for regional flights, so there was no fancy serving of different courses of meals one at a time.
 But then again, most passengers would be on the flight to go for a holiday, so we weren’t that particular about whether our food was served in courses…

-Service overall was above average.
+Service overall on KLM Business Class was above average.
 The crew were friendly, and all passengers were given a small porcelain replica of the Dutch Delft House containing Dutch gin!

 My neighbour tried to ask for blankets but were told the flight was not stocked with blankets, which was quite a surprise for a Business Class service.